 A student who withdraws from College must have an official withdrawal permit from his dean.
-If a student withdraws from College before midsemester, a mark of WD (withdrawn) is reported.
-If he withdraws after mid-semester, he gets a grade for one-half semester.
-A student who withdraws during the eighth or ninth week or the seventeenth or eighteenth week of a semester gets a midsemester or semester grade of F for courses in which he is not doing satisfactory work.
+If a student withdraws from college not later than the seventh week of the semester, no mark shall be reported to the registrar.
+If he withdraws after the seventh week, a mark of WD is reported in all courses in which he is passing, and F is reported for courses in which he is not doing satisfactory work.